Ryomensukuna2003/jsxsmith/README.md

 This is a assignment for the Full Stack Developer Internship not a personal Project.

 ### TODO
-- Add button for new Project or appSession
-- Add button for new chat
+- Add DB logic for new Conversation
 - Add Logic for autosave of chats
-- Add LLM integration for code generation // Done
 - Add UI state management with Zustand

 Optional:
-- Add Light/Dark mode toggle
 - Add Redis caching for performance
 - Add Dockerfile for containerization